martinhauge/VOSviewer-scores-notebook/README.md

 The programme outputs a scores file and optionally a corpus file.

 The corpus and scores files can be loaded into VOSviewer by creating a map based on text data and reading data from VOSviewer files.

+#### Requirements
+The programme is created with and for Python 3.7 and depends on the pandas library as well as a number of standard libraries.